The path to financial independence isn’t a math problem.

 - Do you agonize over decisions because you don't want to make the wrong choice?

 - Or keep on re-deciding because that means you don't have to do anything yet?

-- Perhaps you keep choosing the easy-wrong over the hard-right, so you don't have to get uncomfortable?
+- Perhaps you keep choosing the easy wrong over the hard right so you don't have to get uncomfortable?

 Making smarter decisions with your personal finances (even if it’s just the decision to get started) often feels like a Herculean feat.

-Mainly because we’re scared of making the wrong move, and that fear acts like a paralysis tick.
+This is mainly because we’re scared of making the wrong move, and that fear acts like a paralysis tick.

 Instead of deciding on one course of action, we often do nothing.

 But making better decisions boils down to better thinking.
 And the knowledge that you can’t possibly be 100% sure of any outcome.
 As Annie Duke shares in her book, Thinking in Bets: